Stopping Your Teenager From Drinking And Driving: Few Important Pointers

 Two days ago, a news startled all the residents of our small colony.
 A 19 year old boy from our society was killed in a road accident.
 A boy that almost all of us had seen growing and blossoming into a handsome, 6″2 tall young man.
 Everyone was shocked and horrified calling each other to confirm, sending out their prayers for the family.

 As a mother, this shook me to the core.
-I had seen the boy and his middle class family almost everyday.
+I had seen the boy and his middle-class family almost every day.
 Going about their life.
-Nothing extraordinary, common people just like the most of us.
+Nothing extraordinary, common people just like most of us.
 They were not filthy rich or absent parents.
 The child wasn’t a spoilt brat.
 He was a regular boy who had just finished his school last year and was now doing his first year of engineering.
 Then what went wrong?

 The Reasons…